vnguyendon/gw-config-apis/data/bot/readme.md

      ...

-Using this specific action DoVote, we can call the relevant API and count the number of user who voted for one choice or the other.
-There are many more actions defined at the end of documentation - see 9.3 "A catalogue of actions"
+Using this specific action DoVote, we can call the relevant API and count the number of users who voted for one choice or the other.
+There are many more actions defined at the end of documentation - see 9.3 "A catalogue of actions".

 ## 7. Pausing between steps